Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 Excerpts from The Daemondex by Findamancer Red Ketchup

 Allying with or capturing a new daemon is complicated.
-There are three main scenarios that can occur.
+There are four main scenarios that can occur.
 First, an unallied daemon can encounter a side with no Pokedaemon tribe.
 Next, two unallied daemon can encounter each other in the wilderness.
-Last, a daemon can be battled and possibly captured by an already formed Pokedaemon tribe.
+Also, a daemon can be battled and possibly captured by an already formed Pokedaemon tribe.
+Last, two tribes can interact.

 When a wild daemon encounters a potential ally they are prone to turn for the same reasons that any unit may turn.
 Self-interest, friendship, bribes, magic compulsion, or what have you.
 Each Pokedaemon will have different likes and needs but all it takes is managing to convince them.